Access complex workflows without the need of digital programming skills with SEPAL applications#

-SEPAL applications are tools provided by the SEPAL team from FAO or other developers.
-These tools are based on advanced GIS libraries and complement the functionalities of SEPAL recipes, providing the end user with access to complex workflows without requiring knowledge of digital programming.
-These applications are served in SEPAL with attractive User Interfaces to ensure the best possible user experience.
+SEPAL applications are tools provided by the SEPAL team from the Food and Agriculture Organization of the United Nations (FAO) or other developers.
+These tools are based on advanced geographic information system (GIS) libraries and complement the functionalities of SEPAL recipes, providing the end user with access to complex workflows without requiring knowledge of digital programming.
+These applications are served in SEPAL with attractive user interfaces to ensure the best possible user experience.

 R Studio: Provides access to the R environment where you can run processing scripts and upload data to your SEPAL folder.

 Jupyter Notebook: An open-source web application that allows you to create and share documents that contain live code, equations, visualizations and narrative text (supports Kernels in many different languages, including R, Python and NodesJS).

 JupyterLab: A web-based interactive development environment for Jupyter notebooks, code and data.

 To find the application you’re looking for, you can navigate through the different app pages (3), use tags (4), or utilize the search bar (5).

-Once the desired application is found, simply click on it to initiate the process.
+Once the desired application is found, select it to initiate the process.
 This will start the smallest instance to run the SEPAL sandbox (

 Refer to the next section to start a specific instance manually.

 Applications that include a in their descriptor require a connection to Google Earth Engine (GEE) to run.
-Please refer to Connect GEE and SEPAL for more information.
+For more information, see Use Google Earth Engine (GEE) with SEPAL.

 Start instance manually#